facebook/docusaurus/website/docs/docusaurus-core.md

 ### `<BrowserOnly/>` {#browseronly}

-The `<BrowserOnly>` component permits to render React components only in the browser, after the React app has hydrated.
+The `<BrowserOnly>` component permits to render React components only in the browser after the React app has hydrated.

 :::tip

-Use it for integrating with code that can't run in Node.js, because `window` or `document` objects are being accessed.
+Use it for integrating with code that can't run in Node.js, because the `window` or `document` objects are being accessed.

 :::